litalbarkai/open-redatam/README.md

 The REDATAM database will be exported to CSV files and an XML summary of the tables and variables.
 It was created to recover information of REDATAM databases for statistical analysis using standard tools such as SPSS, STATA, R, etc.

-This software is a full C++ ground-up rewrite of the original [open-redatam](https://github.com/discontinuos/open-redatam/blob/master/README-EN.md) created by Pablo de Grande and written in C#.
+This software is a full C++ ground-up rewrite of the original [Redatam Converter](https://github.com/discontinuos/open-redatam/blob/master/README-EN.md) created by Pablo de Grande and written in C#.
 Rewriting the original C# code in C++ allows for better portability and the ability to use the program within R, Python, and other languages.

 **For the R package that allows to directly read REDATAM databases in R, see the [rpkg](rpkg) directory.**